ctron/kura-container/README.md

 It makes a few adjustments to the Kura sources and performs a full build from a specified Git commit of Kura.

-If you want to re-build this image, check out this repository and simply run `docker build .`.
+If you want to re-build this image, check out this repository and simply run `docker build .` on the command line.

 If you want to re-base this image on another Kura commit, then you will need to change the environment variable in the `Dockerfile` or from the command line.

 ## Running in OpenShift

-There also is a [simple OpenShift template](openshift/README.md)  which can be used to deploy this image into [OpenShift](https://www.openshift.org/).
+There also is an [OpenShift template](openshift/README.md), which can be used to deploy this image into [OpenShift](https://www.openshift.org/).

 ## Building extended images